tomiwaoai/Optimizing-Buying-Strategies-for-Diamonds/README.md

 ### Dataset Description

-The dataset consists of 9 predictor variables.
+The dataset consists of 9 predictor variables with 50,000+ records.
 The first 6 are quantitative, while the remaining 3 are categorical as show below.

 1. Carat which is the weight of the diamond.
 For example, 1 carat is equivalent to .2 grams.